dmcgrouther/web-page-dl/readme.md

 npm start
 ```

 You should see an array of links printed out for the website in the variable exampleSite.
-This can be changed as needed.
+This can be changed as needed in App.js.

 <br>